Christopher T. Robinson

-Christopher Todd Robinson is an American diplomat serving as the United States ambassador to Latvia since February 2023.
+Christopher Todd Robinson is an American diplomat who had served as the United States ambassador to Latvia.

 Early life and education

 Robinson received a Master of Science in strategic studies from the National War College and a Bachelor of Arts in international affairs from George Washington University.

 Career

 Robinson is a career member of the Senior Foreign Service with the rank of Minister-Counselor.
 He has served as Deputy Assistant Secretary in the Bureau of European and Eurasian Affairs since 2018.
 Robinson previously was Minister Counselor for Political Affairs at U.S. Embassy in Moscow, Russia.
 He also served as deputy director for Russian Affairs at the State Department, as Political Counselor at the U.S. Mission to the Organization for Security and Cooperation in Europe (OSCE) in Vienna, Austria, and as Political Counselor in Managua, Nicaragua.
 His overseas assignments include Iraq, Belarus, Canada, and Russia; he has also had assignments in the Bureau of Western Hemisphere Affairs and the Bureau of European Affairs.